 7 The MMSI assigned to SAR aircraft should also be available from the ITU MARS database (see Radio Regulations (RR) No. 20.16).

-Annex 4 Assignment of identification to AIS Aids to navigation
+Section 4 Assignment of identification to AIS Aids to navigation

 1 When a means of automatic identification is required for a station aiding navigation at sea, the responsible administration should assign a nine-digit unique number in the format 9192M3I4D5X6X7X8X9where the digits 3, 4 and 5 represent the MID and X is any figure from 0 to 9.
-The MID represents only the territory or geographical area of the administration assigning the call identity for the navigational aid.
+The MID represents the administration having jurisdiction overthe call identity for the navigational aid.

 2 The format shown above applies to all types of AtoN as listed in the most recent version of Recommendation ITU-R M.1371, see AIS Message 21 parameter “Type of aidsto navigation” and the associated table for this parameter.
 This format is used for all AIS stations for the transmission of messages that relate to AtoN.
 In the case where an AIS base station is collocated with an AIS AtoN station the messages related to the base station operation should be assigned an identification number in the format given in Annex 2.